kids encyclopedia robot

 Economic impacts

 Hinton was previously optimistic about the economic effects of AI, noting in 2018 that: "The phrase 'artificial general intelligence' carries with it the implication that this sort of single robot is suddenly going to be smarter than you.
 I don't think it's going to be that.
 I think more and more of the routine things we do are going to be replaced by AI systems."
-Hinton also previously argued that AGI won't make humans redundant: "[AI in the future is] going to know a lot about what you're probably going to want to do...
+Hinton had also argued that AGI would not make humans redundant: "[AI in the future is] going to know a lot about what you're probably going to want to do...
 But it's not going to replace you."

 Politics